marohrdanz/NGCHMSupportFiles/README.md

 ## Included files:

-1. **ShaidyMapGen.jar**: file of compiled java code use to export an NG-CHM to a file
+1. **ShaidyMapGen.jar**: compiled java code used to export an NG-CHM to a file

    This jar file was compiled for java 11 by running `ant -f build_shaidyRmapgen.xml` (ant build script is in the [NG-CHM Viewer project](https://github.com.MD-Anderson-Bioinformatics/NG-CHM)).